StrepsipZerg/flyDtracker/README.md

   -fly_data class ; is called by get_ori to order info output

   -relative_fly class ; is used to compute relative information between 2 flies

+  -relative_set class ; given a list of fly_data objects, calculates the relative_fly of every fly to the others.

   -get_ori function ; gets raw orientations and directions from numpy array of positions and video file.